tawfekk/cisco.pm/README.md

 ---

+## Selfhosting

+Refer to the [docker-compose.yml](https://github.com/tawfekk/cisco.pm/blob/main/docker-compose.yml) (please note that shared sessions won't work when selfhosting)

 ## Development

-To build and run cisco.om in your local dev environment, follow these steps:
+To build and run cisco.pm in your local dev environment, follow these steps:
 <ol>
    <li>Make sure you have the latest stable version of Yarn installed</li>
    <li>Clone this repository: <code>git clone https://github.com/tawfekk/cisco.pm.git</code></li>